NXT TV preview: Gold Rush night two with four title matches - Pro Wrestling Dot Net

 -Trick Williams vs. Myles Borne

-Powell’s POV: NXT Gold Rush night two was taped on Tuesday in New York, New York, at The Theater at Madison Square Garden (see Don Murphy’s in-person spoiler report via the main page).
+Powell’s POV: NXT Gold Rush night two was taped last Tuesday in New York, New York, at The Theater at Madison Square Garden.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment